Let's get started!

 5. Show feedback per question: Feedback options can be presented or even mandatory requested based on the responses.
 E.g you may want to collect the reasons in case the agent failed to follow the appropriate process.

-Click on "Show or request feedback" option to enable the configuration.
+Click on the "Show or request feedback" option to enable the configuration.

 Every question will enable 2 options: